The Pan-STARRS1 Surveys: The Pan-STARRS System

 The Observatory, Instrument, Telescope, Software (OTIS) system controls all these aspects of the Observatory and collects and stores a wide variety of auxiliary and metadata on the conditions and all the functions of the Observatory.

 The Pan-STARRS1 optical design \citep{2004SPIE.5489..667H, 2004AN....325..636H,2008SPIE.7012E..1KM} has a wide field Richey-Chretien configuration with a 1.8~meter diameter $f$/4.44 primary mirror, and 0.9~m secondary.
 The resulting converging beam then passes through two refractive correctors, one of six possible interference filters with a clear aperture diameter of 496 mm, and a final refractive corrector that is the cryostat window.
 Note that the Pan-STARRS1 as-built optics are described by the Zemax model NOADC-3.0.
+See Figure\,\ref{fig:optics}.
+Table\,\ref{table:ps1} has a summary of the Pan-STARRS1 telescope characteristics.